bremen79/FighterDroid2P/README.md

 The signed apps can be found in the signed_apks directory.
 Just install the appropriate version as any other app on your cabinet and run it.
 If asked, give the permission to access the files on the device.
 After the first run, the version that auto starts should automatically start itself at each boot.
 Instead, the version that does not auto start must be executed at each boot when needed.

-Given that it emulates a virtual keyboard, it should not interfere with the stock apps, so it is reasonably safe to leave it running.
+Given that the app emulates a virtual keyboard, it should not interfere with the stock apps, so it is reasonably safe to leave it running.
 However, if you are a professional player, you might be worried about having a useless process in the background consuming CPU cycles.
 For this reason, I also created the version that does not auto start.

-Note that the app does not modify your system in any way, so if it does not work or you do not like at any moment you can just uninstall it and your system will be the same as before.
+Note that the app does not modify your system in any way, so, if it does not work or you do not like, at any moment you can just uninstall it and your system will be the same as before.

-If you received one of the beta test versions, unistall it before install the new version.
+Important: If you received one of the beta test versions, unistall it before installing the new version.

 # History